dkhunt27/action-deployment-manifest/README.md

 # Action Deployment Manifest

-This git action maintains a deployment manifest of the matrix of environments, apps, versions, and statuses
+This git action maintains a deployment manifest of the matrix of environments, deployables, versions, and statuses

 ## Testing